babylonhealth/ios-playbook/Cookbook/Proposals/DecoupleSnapshotTestsFromUnitTests.md

 ## Introduction
 The purpose of this proposal is to decouple snapshot tests from unit tests to be able to run only unit-tests which takes much less time to execute than snapshot tests.

+The goal of this proposal is to make it possible to run only unit-tests **locally** in Xcode.
+Improving CI run time is not a goal of this proposal.

 ## Motivation
 Right now when we run all unit-tests (by pressing cmd+U) we also run snapshot tests.
-Right now it takes **14 minutes**(😱) to run all unit+snapshot tests which is very long.\
+Right now it takes **14 minutes**(😱) to run all unit+snapshot tests which is very long.
+Unit-tests should run as quickly as possible so we can have a quick feedback about stability of our changes.\
 \
-Ideally, it would be nice to be able to run only snapshot tests when we don't work on UI.
+Ideally, it would be nice to be able to run only unit-tests when we don't work on UI.

 ## Proposed solution
-Decouple snapshot tests from unit test by creating SnapshotTest targets in every framework which has snapshots.
+Decouple snapshot tests from unit test by creating `*SnapshotTests` targets in every framework which has snapshots.

 We would also need to create a new scheme like `BabylonUniTestsOnly` which would run only tests targets without snapshot tests targets.